Jermaine Rogers

-Jermaine Rogers (born October 14, 1972 in Houston, Texas) is an artist and designer who came to prominence in the field of modern rock/pop poster art, also known as 'gigposter' art, as well as serigraph and fine art production.
-Rogers began his career in Houston, Texas as a member of the 1990s Texas poster-art scene, which featured fellow artists Frank Kozik, Uncle Charlie, and Lindsey Kuhn.
+Jermaine Rogers (born on October 14, 1972, in Houston, Texas) is an artist and designer known for his contributions to modern rock/pop poster art, often referred to as 'gigposter' art.
+He has also made significant contributions to serigraph and fine art production.
+Rogers emerged as a prominent figure in the Texas poster-art scene of the 1990s, alongside renowned artists such as Frank Kozik, Uncle Charlie, and Lindsey Kuhn.
+His work has garnered recognition and acclaim in the field of poster art and beyond.
 Since 1995, Rogers has designed posters for a wide variety of musical acts, including Queens Of The Stone Age, David Bowie, Tool, Foo Fighters, Radiohead, Nine Inch Nails, Childish Gambino, The Cure, Run The Jewels, Public Enemy, Soundgarden, and many others.
 His work is viewed as influential in the modern resurgence of the art form, "continuously crafting images that push boundaries, whether social, cultural, or aesthetic".
 His work is cataloged among the permanent collections of the Rock And Roll Hall Of Fame in Cleveland, Ohio as well as the Experience Music Project in Seattle, Washington.
 His work has been featured in various media, including print, television, and feature film.

 Rogers currently resides in Houston, TX.
 USA.